move-lab/lab-what-the-street-datawrangling/12_generate_coils/README.md

 ## Setup
 1. Navigate to folder (with Terminal)
 2. Run `npm install`
+3. copy `lib` folder from root and into this directory
 3. Done

 ## Usage
 Run `node index.js` and you will get an explanation